American Cement Association: History

-PCA's origin dates back to 1902, following a meeting of cement manufacturers in the eastern U.S. who assembled to discuss problems with cement packaging.
+ACA's history dates back to 1902, following a meeting of cement manufacturers in the eastern U.S. who assembled to discuss problems with cement packaging.
 At the time, cement was packaged in reusable cloth sacks that were returned to the manufacturer, but that created problems for consumers.
 On October 1, 1902, this issue prompted the formation of a temporary organization that would represent all the manufacturers involved.
 The organization was unofficially called "the Eastern Portland Cement Manufacturers."
 The organization was formally established and its constitution and by-laws adopted by the representatives of 20 cement companies in New York on October 23, 1902, and renamed the Association of Portland Cement Manufacturers.

 In 1916, as the Association entered into a contract with the Lewis Institute to conduct joint research in concrete, it was renamed again to the Portland Cement Association, and its headquarters moved from Philadelphia to Chicago.
+In 2021, the headquarters was relocated from Chicago to Washington, D.C.

+On May 7, 2025, at the cement industry’s largest annual conference (the IEEE-IAS/ACA Cement Conference) the organization announced it was being renamed to the American Cement Association (ACA).
+The association’s Board of Directors unanimously agreed the rebranding was a more accurate description of its membership, as some U.S. cement companies had diversified the materials they produce, no longer solely producing portland (traditional) cement.
+In addition to traditional cement, many domestic producers manufacture lower-carbon or blended cements, which reduce cement’s carbon footprint by up to 10%.